 As Salt Spring Air's aircraft seats 5 passengers with no cabin crew a food and drink service is not provided.

 The airline doesn't offer a frequent flyer program.

 Salt Spring Air is not part of any airline alliance.

-The airline operates a fleet of de Havilland DHC-2 Beaver aircraft.
+The airline operated a fleet of de Havilland DHC-2 Beaver aircraft.